UModeler/UModeler.github.io/_sources/addtools.txt

 ``Loop Slice`` splits a loop of faces by inserting a new edge loop intersecting the chosen edge.
 The tool is interactive and has two steps:

- 1. `Pre-visualizing the Cut` : After the tool is activated, move the cursor over a desired edge.
+ 1. ``Pre-visualizing the Cut`` - After the tool is activated, move the cursor over a desired edge.
 The cut to be made is marked with a orange colored lines as you move the mouse over the various edges.
 Rolling ``Wheel`` up or down will increase or decrease the ``Split Number``.
 The to-be-created edge loop stops at the poles (tris and n-gons) where the existing face loop terminates.
- 2. `Sliding the new Edge Loop` : Once an edge is chosen via ``LMB``, you can move the mouse holding ``LMB`` to determine where the new edge loop will be placed.
+ 2. ``Sliding the new Edge Loop`` - Once an edge is chosen via ``LMB``, you can move the mouse holding ``LMB`` to determine where the new edge loop will be placed.
 Releasing ``LMB`` will confirms this action.

 .. figure:: /images/UModeler_LoopSliceTool.gif
    :scale: 95 %